Book a Call

 4. Healthcare and medical research

-Healthcare stands to gain a lot from LLMs, especially in research and diagnostics.
-A study in Nature Digital Medicine found that an LLM-based system could review 1.5 million research papers in under 24 hours—an impossible task for humans on a similar timescale.
-Such speed aids medical professionals in forming quicker diagnoses and treatment plans, as the models are capable of sifting through patient data and medical histories efficiently.
+Healthcare stands to gain from LLMs in research and diagnostics.
+A study in Nature Digital Medicine found that an LLM-based system could review 1.5 million research papers in under 24 hours, an impossible task for humans.
+Such speed aids medical professionals in forming quicker diagnoses and treatment plans, as the models are capable of sifting through extensive patient data and medical histories efficiently.
+LLMs might help identify unusual disease patterns by correlating variables within patient datasets.

 5. Education and E-learning